Joel Andersson (speedway rider)

 Joel Andersson (born 10 April 1996) is an international speedway rider from Sweden.

 Speedway career

-Andersson came to prominence at the 2015 Team Speedway Junior European Championship where he won a silver medal and top scored for Sweden.
+Andersson came to prominence at the 2015 Team Speedway Junior European Championship, where he won a silver medal and top scored for Sweden.

-The following year he won the 2016 Swedish U21 championship, finished fourth in the 2016 Individual Speedway Junior European Championship and the 2016 Team Speedway Junior European Championship and reached the 2016 Speedway Under-21 World Championship final.
+The following year, Andersson won the 2016 Swedish U21 championship, finished fourth in the 2016 Individual Speedway Junior European Championship and the 2016 Team Speedway Junior European Championship and reached the 2016 Speedway Under-21 World Championship final.
 He started his British speedway career in 208 when he signed for the Edinburgh Monarchs for the SGB Championship 2018, he stayed with the Scottish club for the following season in the SGB Championship 2019.